gsa-oes/office-of-evaluation-sciences/_projects/2202-rrr-ecip-descriptive-evaluation.md

 agency: Treasury
 status: Complete
 summary: Relief funds were awarded to financial institutions that serve low- and moderate-income and minority communities
-featured:
-- services
 ---
 ## What was the challenge?
 The Consolidated Appropriations Act of 2021 (Pub.
 L. 116-260) established emergency funding programs for financial institutions that serve low- and moderate-income communities.
 The Rapid Response Program (RRP) was established to award $1.25 billion to Community Development Financial Institutions (CDFIs), and the Emergency Capital Investment Program (ECIP) was established to award $9 billion to CDFIs and Minority Deposit Institutions (MDIs).
 This descriptive evaluation seeks to understand whether the RRP and ECIP met their intended goal of providing credit to low- and moderate-income and minority populations that have disproportionately suffered from the impacts of the COVID-19 pandemic.

 ## What did we do?
 We ask two primary research questions:
-1) Did financial institutions that were awarded funds have a greater expected ability to serve Act-priority communities than the average award-eligible institution?
+1. Did financial institutions that were awarded funds have a greater expected ability to serve Act-priority communities than the average award-eligible institution?
-2) Did mortgage-lending institutions that were eligible to receive awards have a greater expected ability to serve Act-priority communities than the average mortgage-lending institution?
+2. Did mortgage-lending institutions that were eligible to receive awards have a greater expected ability to serve Act-priority communities than the average mortgage-lending institution?

 To answer these questions, we describe institutions’ expected ability to serve low- and moderate-income and minority populations that have disproportionately suffered from the health and economic impacts of the COVID-19 pandemic (referred to as Act-priority communities).